MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-sdk-advanced.md

 ## Using a Service Principal to Authenticate

 Sometimes it is unsuitable to use interactive authentication or to authenticate as a user account.
-These cases may arrive when you want to submit jobs from a web service or other worker role or automated system.
-In this cases you typically want to authenticate using a [Service Principal](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals).
+These cases may arise when you want to submit jobs from a web service, another worker role, or an automated system.
+In this case you typically want to authenticate using a [Service Principal](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals).

 ### Prerequisite: Create a service principal and application secret

-In order to authenticate as a service principal you must first [create a service principal](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).
+To authenticate as a service principal, you must first [create a service principal](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).

-Steps to create a service principal, assign access, and generate a credential:
+To create a service principal, assign access, and generate a credential:

 1. [Create an Azure AAD application](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal):